noisiver/codebase/README.md

 # AzerothCore
 I use [AzerothCore](https://github.com/azerothcore/azerothcore-wotlk) to host my own World of Warcraft server.
 I'm the only one playing on it and therefore I'm changing it to fit my demands.
 These are the modules I created myself that has the additional features I wanted.

-[Account Bound](https://github.com/tkn963/mod-accountbound) : Makes mounts and companions shared across all characters of an account
+[Account Bound](https://github.com/noisiver/mod-accountbound) : Makes mounts and companions shared across all characters of an account

-[Archmage Timear](https://github.com/tkn963/mod-archmage-timear) : Gives Archmage Timear the ability to offer the player daily heroic dungeon quests
+[Appreciation](https://github.com/noisiver/mod-appreciation) : Allows players to be boosted to a specific level and to unlock flight paths by using an item called Token of Appreciation.
+NOTE: This module hasn't been made public yet

-[Assistant](https://github.com/tkn963/mod-assistant) : Allows players to obtain certain items and utilities from an NPC.
+[Assistant](https://github.com/noisiver/mod-assistant) : Allows players to obtain certain items and utilities from an NPC.

-[Dynamic Rates](https://github.com/tkn963/mod-dynamicrates) : Increases the experience gained, reputation gained, money looted and money earned from quests based on the players current level.

-[GroupQuests](https://github.com/tkn963/mod-groupquests) : Makes quest items drop for all members of a group.
+[GroupQuests](https://github.com/noisiver/mod-groupquests) : Makes quest items drop for all members of a group.
 In some cases it also help certain objectives count for all members of a group.

+[GuildFunds](https://github.com/noisiver/mod-guildfunds) : Deposits a certain percentage of money looted and earned from quests to the guild bank.

+[Junk-to-Gold](https://github.com/noisiver/mod-junk-to-gold) : Automatically sells gray items when looted

-[LearnSpells](https://github.com/tkn963/mod-learnspells) : Lets players learn class spells, talent ranks, proficiencies and mounts when leveling up or logging into the world.
+[LearnSpells](https://github.com/noisiver/mod-learnspells) : Lets players learn class spells, talent ranks, proficiencies and mounts when leveling up or logging into the world.

-[LevelReward](https://github.com/tkn963/mod-levelreward) : Gives a player gold when reaching certain levels.
-It can also send an item to the player.

-[RecruitAFriend](https://github.com/tkn963/mod-recruitafriend) : Adds five new in-game commands that allows players to recruit each other and receive rewards for doing so.
+[RecruitAFriend](https://github.com/noisiver/mod-recruitafriend) : Adds five new in-game commands that allows players to recruit each other and receive rewards for doing so.

-[WeekendBonus](https://github.com/tkn963/mod-weekendbonus) : Increases the experience, money, reputation and skill ups gained on weekends.
+[WeekendBonus](https://github.com/noisiver/mod-weekendbonus) : Increases the experience, money, reputation and skill ups gained on weekends.